scottkf/massuploadutility/readme.txt

 Usage
 -------------------------------------------------------------------------------

-There are two ways:

-A)
-1a.
-Go to the index of a section with a supported field (currently only the upload) 2a.
-Upload the files, click the button that says 'Process Files' 3a.
-Choose default values if necessary, then click Process files, and if successful you will be redirected to the index.
-I still need to add a notification.
+1. Go to the index of a section with an upload field
+2. Click the button that says 'Add Many'
+3. Choose default values if necessary, then click Process files, and if successful you will be redirected to the index.

-B)
-1b.
-View the System > Mass Upload Utility page to jam a bunch of files into a section.
-2b.
-Upload Files
-3b.
-Click the button that says 'Process'

-TODO
+BUGS
 -------------------------------------------------------------------------------

-- Remove the Section listing from the MUU if a source is already chosen
+- If you receive an error on the form, you have to select all the files again
+- No notification is received on the index after successful input

 TROUBLESHOOTING